SabreTools/MPF/CHANGELIST.md

 - Use volume label in checks, not formatted version
 - Sync with Redump region and language selection
 - Try to delete old log archive before writing
+- Add support for all ISO language codes

 ### 2.2 (2021-12-30)
 - Fix Saturn header finding